4a- Solved problem for matrix operations.

 Associative property can only be used with addition and multiplication, not subtraction or division.

 The distributive property, on the other hand, allows us to distribute multiplication over addition, which is invaluable in simplifying expressions.
 When applying this to matrices, if we have a scalar k and a matrix A, then k(A + B) = kA + kB.
-This property is essential in solving matrix equations efficiently.
+This property is essential for efficiently solving matrix equations.

 For example, if k = 2 and A = [[1, 2], [3, 4]], B = [[5, 6], [7, 8]], we can compute 2(A + B) = 2[[6, 8], [10, 12]] = [[12, 16], [20, 24]], and separately calculate 2A + 2B to confirm that both methods yield the same result.

-Now that we have a solid understanding of these properties, let’s examine how we can apply them in matrix addition.
-It’s important to recognize the significance of these properties in computational tasks and mathematical proofs, particularly in linear transformations.
+Now that we have a solid understanding of these properties, let’s examine how to apply them to matrix addition.
+It’s important to recognise the significance of these properties in computational tasks and mathematical proofs, particularly in linear transformations.

 The distributive property is one of the most frequently used properties in math.
 In general, this term refers to the distributive property of multiplication, which states that the